 That didn’t happen under a Congress controlled by Democrats, and now that the Republican Party has taken control of the House of Representatives, it appears to be a virtual impossibility.
 There’s widespread agreement in Washington that climate legislation is completely off the table until at least the 2012 election, if then.
 And Alix’s projected market in the U.S. has evaporated.
 “Without a price on carbon, these projects will cost hundreds of millions of dollars and no one will do them,” he says.

 Yet this isn’t a simple story of a company or an industry defeated by Washington’s inaction.
 Alix’s Plan A — a booming U.S. market — may be quashed.
 But he’s got a Plan B and a Plan C: Europe and China.
 “There are more opportunities there than you would think,” he says.
 “We’ll figure it out.
-I just feel this technology is too important to the
+I just feel this technology is too important to theindustry and to the world.”

 This mix of disappointment and hope is a common refrain among the business supporters of a climate bill.
 “The lack of legislation is important, but companies are probably not changing the direction they’re headed in,” explains Linda Fisher, chief sustainability officer at Dupont, which sees growing markets for lightweight plastics for cars, solar panel materials, biofuels, and other Dupont products.
 “We are not pausing on our growth opportunities.”